 Tests showed pump no. 1 generated 214.5 million pounds of work for every 1,000 pounds of steam it used, setting a new world record for pumping engine economy.
 Pump no. 2 was not far behind at 213.2 million pounds of work per 1,000 pounds of steam.

 Milwaukee′s brand-new Riverside Pumping Station was second to none, and the city was happy to show it off.
 A visitor′s gallery was included in the station’s design, and a switch-back sidewalk led down the 90-foot-tall river bluff from Pumping Station Park.
 In addition to the gigantic boilers and pumps, visitors could see offices, steam-powered generators for the in-house electrical system, automated coal- and ash-handling equipment, and a state-of-the-art machine shop.

 A fourth pump, rated at 25 million gallons per day, was added in 1927, along with three additional boilers.
-The following year, a 40 million gallon per day steam turbine centrifugal pump entered service, and the city announced it had all the capacity it needed to meet demand for the foreseeable future.
+The following year, a 40 million gallon per day steam turbine centrifugal pump entered service, and the city announced it had all the capacity it needed to meet the demand in the foreseeable future.

 The “foreseeable future,” Becker noted, proved to be just three years, because that′s when the city ordered a sixth pump, a centrifugal type delivering 60 million gallons daily.
 This gave Riverside Station a daily pumping capacity of 184 million gallons.